oracle/terraform-provider-oci/tools/oci-tool/readme.md

 Otherwise, drop the new provider in your terraform plugin directory.

+#### Remote State

+The **oci-tool** does not support [remote state](https://www.terraform.io/docs/state/remote.html).
+If you are using remote state, then the recommended approach is to copy the state file locally, run the **oci-tool**, and then push the stateful back to the remote location.

+If you remove the [backend configuration](https://www.terraform.io/docs/backends/config.html) and run `terraform init`, Terraform will ask if you'd like to copy the remote state file to a local locatation.
+After running **oci-tool** using the steps in the next section, adding the backend config back and running `terraform init` again will give you the option of uploading the updated state file.

 #### Using the tool

 To migrate a plan, follow these steps: